Charity Number: 279838

 - Linwood Campus provides for 210 pupils aged 3-19, with a comprehensive range of special educational needs.

-- Littlewood Campus is an Early Years ASD specific provision with places for 6 full-time and 12 part-time early year pupils.
+- Littlewood Campus is an Early Years ASD specific provision with places for 12 full-time early year pupils.

 - Springwood Campus provides for 42 pupils aged 3-19, diagnosed with autism spectrum condition and 18 pupils with Asperger’s Syndrome aged 7-16.